DillonOpperman/studysync-backend/README.md

 Note: When building it into Docker, most common issues were with the versions of Torch, Transformers, and Flask.
 I suggest building it to ensure that the reqiurements.txt is functional.

+Also be aware that newer versions of Python are not compatible with Torch as well as flask as many of these dependencies are not regularly updated.